Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/ButtonAndLEDs.rst

 Debounce a Push Button Switch
 =================================

 When a Momentary Push Button Switch is pressed, it will not change from one state to another state immediately.
 Due to tiny mechanical vibrations, there will be a short period of continuous buffeting before it stabilizes in a new state too fast for Humans to detect but not for computer microcontrollers.
 The same is true when the push button switch is released.
-This unwanted phenomenon is known as “bounce”.
+This unwanted phenomenon is known as "bounce".

 .. image:: ../_static/imgs/02_00.png
     :align: center